-Be Part of Someone's Legacy--Become a Hospice Volunteer in the Bronx!
+Be Part of Someone's Legacy--Become a Hospice Volunteer !

 MJHS Hospice provides a specialized program of care and services for end-of-life patients.
 MJHS Hospice provides care for pediatric and adult patients in homes, nursing homes, assisted living communities, inpatient facilities and hospitals.